18: Year 4

 The Wessex Mens Group is the same format as Maggie's but without the bacon rolls :-).
 Very good and I will make a point to attend whenever possible.

 I also had an appointment for Ear, Nose and Throat as I have been getting swollen glands ways too frequently and struggling with my voice which seems to change almost daily.
-Fortunately nothing to report here, thorough checks with a camera down my neck but all appears to be clear.
+Fortunately nothing to report here, thorough checks with a camera down my throat but all appears to be clear.
 I was offered a vocal training but declined as I really could do with less appointments however useful it may have been.
 My voice has since improved but I feel that most of the trouble with my voice relates to me continuing breathlessness.

 As a follow up from the PET scan we had an appointment with the Consultant in Churchill Oxford on the 15th December to discuss the growth in the Adrenal Gland.
-It was agreed that I would go for further SABR Radiotherapy in January
+It was agreed that I would go for further SABR Radiotherapy in January.